What’s it like being a NED in the public sector?

 In a series of webinars and articles, ICAEW will be exploring the role of a NED in the public sector and demystifying the appointment process.
 We will also be talking to public sector NEDs about the challenges currently being faced.
 There will be an opportunity to hear from a permanent secretary about what value he thinks NEDs bring to a board and about why public sector boards need private sector perspectives.
 How a NED fits into the overall governance structure for the public sector will also be explored.

 Finally, it is not a one-way street to the public sector’s advantage.
 As Heather Logan has experienced, the learning opportunities for the NED in any public body are plentiful and can often translate well back into the private sector.

 For information, key resources and guidance on the issues affecting practitioners working in and advising the public sector, join the Public Sector Community for free.

-As part of a series of events looking at the role of NEDs in the public sector, ICAEW is holding a webinar on 24 September on demystifying the appointments process.
+ICAEW is running a series of digital events looking at the role of NEDs in the public sector, which began on 24 September looking at how to become a NED.
 Click here for more information.